giantswarm/observability-policies-app/README.md

     # The policy name will be similar to <release-name>-observability-policies-prevent-crd-deletion
     kubectl get clusterpolicy -l app.kubernetes.io/instance=<release-name>
     ```

+3.  **Attempt to delete one of the protected CRDs.**
+    Warning: the operation _should_ be blocked by Kyverno.
+But if the policy does not work, it will allow the removal of the CRD, and you will lose all associated resources.
+    For example, if `prometheuses.monitoring.coreos.com` is listed in your `values.yaml` under `resources`:
+    ```bash
+    kubectl delete crd prometheuses.monitoring.coreos.com
+    ```
+    You should receive an error message indicating the request was denied by a Kyverno policy (e.g., `{{ include "observability-policies.fullname" . }}-prevent-crd-deletion`).

 ## Enabling and Disabling Policies